2. Keep watch

 Assessing recreational water quality in the Parramatta River is an important step in delivering the Parramatta River Masterplan.
 The Riverwatch microbial monitoring program assesses how microbial contaminants impact water quality in the Parramatta River.
 Along with the Riverwatch chemical assessment program, it helps inform decisions about proposed swimming sites along the river.

-Water quality monitoring Sanitary (site) inspection Chemical assessment Site safety risk assessment Site works
+Site Water quality monitoring Chemical assessment

-Bedlam Bay September 2020-present Incomplete Complete Commenced Not started
+Bedlam Bay September 2020-present Complete

-Callan Park July 2019- present Incomplete Complete Not started Not started
+Callan Park July 2019- present Complete

 Progress Timeline